-- " a context plan - " a schedule of land supply and projected take-up rates, or

-" plans showing how the development could transition from the proposed interim use to an appropriate longer term use.
+- " a schedule of land supply and projected take-up rates - " plans showing how the development could transition from the proposed interim use to an appropriate longer term use.

 The ULDA may impose a condition of approval that limits the duration of an interim use.